TOAST-DOCS/Gamebase/zh/aos-etc.md

 #### Push Click Action

-* 是通过Rich Message功能点击生成按钮时出现的事件。
+* This event is triggered when the button created by the Rich Message feature is clicked.
-* actionType中存在以下值。
+* actionType provides the following:
 	* "OPEN_APP"
 	* "OPEN_URL"
 	* "REPLY"